 Yes, think of your site as the main event and all your efforts as avenues that lead to that event.
 Your goal, after all, is to get readers/viewers to click through to your website, see your services, call and get a quote.
 As mentioned above, content as bait for traffic can come in the form of articles, infographics or videos.
 We highly encourage using all three forms and switching things up as much as possible.
 Keep people as entertained as possible.
 Yes, insurance can be amusing!

 Blog Articles.
 While you don’t have to be a journalist or a poet laureate to create good content, you should at the very least possess some writing chops or the desire to write.
-If your grammar is less than par, have someone look over your work before you publish.
+If your grammar is less than par, have someone look over your work before you publish it.
 There’s nothing more unprofessional than grammar mistakes, on your website and in your blog.
 You’ll want to present yourself to the world as a polished professional.
 Chances are that you are a wealth of knowledge so make sure you use it to your advantage, even if it means hiring an editor to look over your work.

 Your Mission in Creating Content